avajs/ava/docs/recipes/debugging-with-vscode.md

 Open the file(s) you want to debug.
 You can set breakpoints or use the `debugger` keyword.

 Now, *with a test file open*, from the *Debug* menu run the *Debug AVA test file* configuration.

+## Debugging with the Debug Terminal

+You can use VS Code's "JavaScript Debug Terminal" to automatically debug Ava run on the command line.

+1. From the Command Pallete (F1, or Cmd/Ctrl+Shift+P), run `Debug: Create JavaScript Debug Terminal`
+1. Run `ava` in the terminal, or `npm run test`

 ## Debugging precompiled tests